 Teaching

-Edmond Y. Chang is an Assistant Professor of English at Ohio University (OU).
+Edmond Y. Chang is an Associate Professor of English at Ohio University (OU).
 Previously, he spent two years as a Visiting Assistant Professor in Women’s and Gender Studies at the University of Oregon (UO).
 Before that, he was an Assistant Professor of English at Drew University in Madison, New Jersey.
-He teaches courses in 20/21C American literature, gender and sexuality, cultural studies, media studies, video game studies, and popular culture.
+He teaches courses in 20/21C American literature; race, gender and sexuality; queer game studies and digital culture; feminist media studies, queer theory and cultural studies, and popular culture.

 He earned his Ph.D. in English at the University of Washington (UW) in 2012.
 He has extensive teaching experience at the university level.
 In 2016, he received an LGBTQIA+ Distinguished Faculty Award from the UO Lesbian, Gay, Bisexual, and Transgender Educational Support Services office.
 He has also received the 2009 UW Excellence in Teaching Award and the AAC&U’s 2011 K. Patricia Cross Future Leaders Award.
 He is committed to creativity and critical thinking, interdisciplinarity, diversity, teaching as everyday activism, and using media, technology, and popular culture in the classroom.
 Over the years, he has also served as a mentor to and resource for students and fellow instructors alike.

 Currently, at Ohio University, he is developing interdisciplinary courses for the Department of English at the undergraduate and graduate levels.
-His is an affiliate faculty member for the Women, Gender, and Sexuality Studies (WGSS) department.
+His is an affiliate faculty member for the Women, Gender, and Sexuality Studies (WGSS) program and affiliate faculty to the Rhetoric and Composition program in English.
 His courses include ENG 2010: Read.
 Write.
 Bodies., ENG 3060J: Feminist Science Fiction or Critical Approaches to Buffy the Vampire Slayer, and ENG 7900: Keywords for Video Game Studies.

 At the University of Oregon, he taught courses for the Women and Gender Studies (WGS) major, minor, and Queer Studies minor.
 His classes are also often cross-listed in English, Media Studies, and Ethnic Studies.
 His classes include WGS 199: Welcome to the Whedonverse: Feminism, Fandom, and Popular Culture, WGS 352: Queer(ing) American Literature, WGS 361: #GamerGate to #INeed DiverseGames: Gender, Race, and Queerness in Virtual Worlds & Video Games, WGS 201: Introduction to Queer Studies, and WGS 422/522: Advanced Queer Theory and Cultural Studies.
 He was also the faculty director of the LGBTQIA+ Scholars Academic Residence Community.